wttw/wowaddon/README.md

      info               Show information about installed addons
-     fullinfo           Show toc metadata about installed addons bootstrap          Create a configuration file from existing addons help, h            Shows a list of commands or help for one command
+     fullinfo           Show toc metadata about installed addons bootstrap          Create a configuration file from existing addons lock               Lock an addon so it won't be automatically updated unlock             Unlock a locked addon, so it will be automatically updated help, h            Shows a list of commands or help for one command

 GLOBAL OPTIONS: